Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Results

 Figure \ref{fig:preds_slice} shows the posterior predictions of temperatures, pressures and enthalpies at one of the wells of the system generated using EKI.
 The corresponding prior predictions are also shown for comparison.
 In all cases, the posterior uncertainty is significantly reduced in comparison to the prior uncertainty, and the true state of the system is contained within the predictions.

 Finally, Figure \ref{fig:intervals_slice} shows a heatmap which indicates, for each cell in the model mesh, whether the true permeability of the cell is contained within the central 95 percent of the permeabilities of the final EKI ensemble.
 The corresponding heatmap for the prior ensemble is also shown for comparison.
 We observe that the majority of the true permeabilities are contained within the final EKI ensemble.
 This suggests that, in this instance, EKI is able to significantly reduce our uncertainty in the permeability structure without discounting the true permeabilities.
 We emphasize, however, that while this is a desirable property, this does not imply that the final EKI ensemble provides an accurate approximation to the posterior.
-Investigating this would require us to characterise the posterior using a sampling method such as MCMC.
+Investigating this would require us to characterise the posterior using a sampling method such as MCMC; the computational cost, however, of computing such a characterisation would be prohibitively high given the complexity of the model and the high dimensionality of the parameter space.